Exploring Sri Lanka's Cultural Triangle by Bus: The Ultimate Guide (2025)

 Conclusion: History is Just a Bus Ride Away

 You do not need an expensive private tour to witness the wonders of Sri Lanka's ancient heartland.
 The public bus system is your affordable, efficient, and adventurous ticket to history.
-By using Dambulla as your strategic base, you can easily explore centuries of culture for just a few hundred rupees a day.
+By using Dambulla as your strategic base, you can easily explore centuries of culture for just a few hundred rupees a day in transportation costs.

 Related Reads